 Translate in your own language

-4. Open Poedit and click on File -> New catalog from POT file in the main menu and select the POT file in your theme’s languages folder.
+- Open Poedit and click on File -> New from POT/Po file in the main menu and select the POT file in your theme’s languages folder.
 The .POT file should be located in your /Theme/theme_name_folder/languages/

-5. A properties box will open up where you must enter some general information.
-First up, in the Language field enter the language name you want to translate.
+- A properties box will open up.
+Select the language name you want to translate to.

-6. Click the “OK” button; you’ll be asked what you want to name your translation file.
-Each language and country has a specific code you will need to use when saving translation files; for instance, if you’re going to translate into Spanish you’ll name your file “es_ES.po”, whereas if you’re translating into German you’ll name the file “de_DE.po”, french from France will be fr_FR.po, french from Canada will be fr_CA.po.
+- Go to File -> Save.
+You’ll be asked to what filename you want to save your .po file.
+Each language and country has a specific code you will need to use when saving translation files; for instance, if you’re going to translate into Spanish you’ll name your file “themename-es_ES.po”, whereas if you’re translating into German you’ll name the file “themename-de_DE.po”, french from France will be "themename-fr_FR.po", french from Canada will be "themename-fr_CA.po".
 To break it down; the first lower-case letters define the language, whereas the second upper-case letter define the country.
 In many cases the language and country will be the same, hence “de_DE” for Germany, but what about languages like English or Portuguese, that are spoken in several countries natively?
 In these cases there will be a difference in the first and second letter pairs; for the UK, the code would be en_GB, whereas for the USA it will be en_US.
 If you’re not familiar with the codes for your native language and country you can head over to the GNU website, where they have all the codes for Language and Country.
 Remember, if you use the wrong naming convention WordPress won’t be able to use your translation, so double-check if necessary.

 Setup Wordpress to read your translation

 OPTION 1.
 IF YOU ARE USING 2 LANGUAGES ON YOUR SITE:

 Make sure the language value you are translating is set in your translation WordPress plugin.
 In this case, we are using WPML plugin/